szilard/teach-ML-CEU-master-bizanalytics/wk01/lab/README.md

-Warning: The Rstudio connection from your browser does not use SSL, therefore don't use this server on projects requiring security (e.g. with confidential data) or set up SSL connection (https) before you connect the very first time.
+Warning: The Rstudio connection from your browser does not use SSL, therefore don't use this server on projects requiring security (e.g. with confidential data) or set up SSL connection (https) before you connect to RStudio the very first time.